Key takeaways

 Enhanced resident experience

 Living or working in a building with a broken intercom is very inconvenient.
 Your tenants expect an intercom that lets them open doors remotely.
-So, if your system is failing, that might cause residents to miss guests and deliveries entirely.
+So, if your system fails, residents might miss guests and deliveries entirely.
 Eliminate these chances by investing in new hardware and retrofitting your intercom system.

 By converting to a new intercom, you’ll prove to your residents that you’re looking out for them and their well-being.
 Since finding a new tenant is much more expensive than keeping an existing one, establishing a positive relationship with your existing tenants is important.